 Over time, your teeth can get worn down from biting and chewing, bad habits, or clenching and grinding.
 If that’s the case, we might need to restore your bite to a more comfortable, healthy position.
 We do this with dental crowns, which build up your teeth so they hold your jaw in the proper position.

-Make Your Dental Crowns Last
+Make Your Dental Crowns Last in Anchorge

 Eagle River cosmetic dentistry patients who get a dental crown should not assume that the tooth is now invincible.
 Crowns need daily cleaning and flossing just like natural teeth.
 The remaining tooth structure just around the gumline could still become decayed and the soft tissue around the crown is susceptible to gum disease.
 Chewing hard foods or using your teeth as a tool can cause a crown to crack or break.
 (Use scissors to open a stubborn plastic package – don’t bite and pull!)
 Your Anchorage cosmetic dentist can advise you on caring for your new crown so that it will last as long as possible.
 Some of our Palmer patients have crowns that are still looking beautiful after ten years.